ravibalsuni/springboot-java-ibm-mq/README.md

 # Step 3

-	Refer MyMQReceiver Springboot Project to receive/listen those messages from same queue We use same local queue - "DEV.QUEUE.1" to listen messages from, which will sent at step 2
+	Refer MyMQReceiver Springboot Project to receive/listen those messages from same queue We use same local queue - "DEV.QUEUE.1" to listen messages from, which was sent at step 2